LZKSKY/Experiment_for_Social_Network/Paper_list/paper_list.md

 cite:86

-CIKM 2012
+from: CIKM 2012

+Multimodal Graph-based Event Detection and Summarization in Social Media Streams.

+cite:19

+from: ACM 2015

 Social context summarization

 cite:108

-SIGIR 2011
+from: SIGIR 2011